Engage

 Protocol Architecture

-A protocol that doesn't survive first contact with a real incident isn't a protocol — it's a document.
+A protocol that doesn't survive first contact with a real incident isn't a protocol.
+It's a document.
 Every framework in the Playbook was designed to function under the conditions it will actually face: incomplete information, compressed timelines, and personnel who are operating under stress.

 03